 It is specifically agreed that Performer/Artist, in fulfilling the terms and conditions of this Agreement, is an independent contractor and not an agent or employee of TWU.

 Performer/Artist agrees to maintain and provide proof of insurance at their own expense that meets TWU’s Third Party Insurance Standards (www.twu.edu/media/documents/risk- management/TWU-Third-Party- Insurance-Standards.pdf).

+To ensure the highest quality of services and to identify any potential conflicts of interest, Performer/Artist agrees to provide a current resume or curriculum vitae (CV) upon TWU request.
+TWU reserves the right to review such materials to confirm compliance with institutional policies and applicable regulations.
+Failure to provide the requested documentation may result in the termination or modification of this Agreement at TWU’s discretion.

 OBLIGATIONS OF UNIVERSITY: